Notice: This page requires JavaScript to function properly.

 Example Workflow

-Let’s first check the status of our working tree and staging area:
+First, check the status of the working tree and staging area:

-As you can see, our working tree and staging area are empty, and we are currently on the testing/some-tests branch.
-We can now create a new branch named feature/new-feature, immediately switch to it and then list all branches:
+As you can see, the working tree and staging area are empty, and you are currently on the testing/some-tests branch.
+Now create a new branch named feature/new-feature, immediately switch to it, and then list all branches:

-The HEAD now points to our new branch, so let’s display the two latest commits:
+The HEAD now points to the new branch, so display the two most recent commits:

-Our new branch and the testing/some-tests branch point to the same latest commit, and since we are now on the new branch, we can safely delete the testing/some-tests branch:
+The new branch and the testing/some-tests branch both point to the same latest commit.
+Since you are now on the new branch, you can safely delete the testing/some-tests branch:

-The branch was indeed deleted since we only have two branches now with the new one pointing to the latest commit, and the master branch being one commit behind.
+The branch was successfully deleted, leaving only two branches.
+The new branch points to the latest commit, while the master branch remains one commit behind.

 Everything was clear?